From Table Mountain to the Sea: A Cape Town Journey

 Bo-Kaap Neighborhood

-After completing a cooking class, I was able to take a walk with other travelers to see and admire this colorful vibrant neighborhood.
-This was formerly a racially segregated area of the city once known as the Malay Quarters because of its strong Indian, Asian and African population.
-Most of the buildings are painted with bright colors and murals with many of these homes built and restored from the 1850s.
+After completing a cooking class, I walked with other travelers to see and admire this colorful vibrant neighborhood.
+This was formerly a racially segregated area of the city once known as the Malay Quarter because of its strong Indian, Asian and African population.
+Most of the building are painted with bright colors and murals with many of these homes built and restored from the 1850s.
 It is the oldest surviving residential neighborhood in Cape Town.

 Helicopter Flight over Table Mountain